fairness > equality: stop chasing unicorns

 which future do you want?

-fairness says: “good enough” beats “perfect” every single time.
+fairness says: “good enough” beats “perfect” every time.

 stop obsessing over perfect distributions. start shipping real value.